-With all the numbers crunched, it’s clear that getting in front of these consumers at the right time and with the right messaging will put your brand in the pole position.
-With 64 broadcast stations in 51 markets across the country, TEGNA has a unique ability to reach drivers across Broadcast, OTT Streaming, and digital solutions.
+With all the numbers crunched it’s clear that getting in front of these consumers at the right time and with the right messaging will put your brand in the pole position.
+With 64 broadcast stations in 51 markets across the country, TEGNA has a unique ability to reach drivers across Broadcast, OTT Streaming, and digital solutions for dealerships.
 Contact #TeamTEGNA today to see how we can accelerate your advertising.

 - Want to know more about the automotive market?
-Unlocking the Car Buyer of Today is a new, original research study from TEGNA that dealerships and OEMs can use to gain valuable insight into the mindset of car buyers today and learn how to correctly execute advertising and messaging can enable them to win customers and own their PMA.
-Click here to download now!
+Unlocking the Car Buyer of Today is a new, original research study from TEGNA that dealerships and OEMs can use to gain valuable insight into the mindset of car buyers today and learn how to execute advertising and messaging correctly can enable them to win customers and own their PMA.
+Click here to download it now.